New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Normal extensions of -dimensional regular algebras

 \begin{lemma} Let $R$ be a commutative ring and $D$ a non-negatively graded $R$-algebra with $D_0=R$.
-If the homogeneous components $D_n$ are flat over $R$ then so is the abelian category $\QGr(D)$ where $\QGr(D)$ is the category defined as in \Cref{def.fam}. \end{lemma} \begin{proof} By \cite[Proposition 3.7]{lvdb-def}, the $R$-linear category $\Gr(D)$ of graded $D$-modules is flat over $R$ because it is, in fact, the category of modules over the small $R$-linear category $\fd$ with objects $i\in \bZ$ and $\Hom_{\fd}(i,j)=D_{j-i}$ (the hypothesis implies that $\fd$ is $R$-flat as a {\it linear} category).
+If the homogeneous components $D_n$ are flat over $R$ then so is the abelian category $\QGr(D)$ where $\QGr(D)$ is the category defined in \Cref{def.fam}. \end{lemma} \begin{proof} The $R$-linear category $\Gr(D)$ is equivalent to the category of modules over the small $R$-linear category $\fd$ with objects $i\in \bZ$ and $\Hom_{\fd}(i,j)=D_{j-i}$.
+The hypothesis implies that $\fd$ is $R$-flat as a {\it linear} category so $\Mod(\fd)$, and hence $\Gr(D)$, is flat over $R$ by \cite[Prop.~3.7]{lvdb-def}.
+Since the quotient functor $\Gr(D) \to \QGr(D)$ is exact and essentially surjective, flatness of $\QGr(D)$ follows from that of $\Gr(D)$ by \cite[Lem.~8.13]{lvdb-def}. \end{proof}